 - Time constraints and resources available

-All entrants are required to establish must certify that the entry is their original work; apart from normal sub-editorial/production treatment, they have adhered to the MEAA Code of Ethics in its preparation; they undertake to abide by the Code of Ethics; and have complied with all copyright requirements.
+All entrants must certify that the entry is their original work.
+Apart from standard sub-editorial/production treatment, submissions must adhere to the MEAA Code of Ethics in their preparation; undertake to abide by this Code of Ethics; and have complied with all copyright requirements.

 Congratulations to the 2017 Women’s Leadership in Media Award winner Catherine Fox for her work in ABC Online, The Australian and New South Publishing: